vikasagartha/moving-average-crossover/README.md

 Tolerance represents the fraction of the price which is close enough to call an intersection.

-consider a case where sma_fast is above sma_slow:
+Consider a case where sma_fast is above sma_slow:

 ```
 sma_fast = 31